t-l-xin/ip/docs/README.md

 ```
 ____________________________________________________________
 Removed task:
-[D][X] lab (by: 22 09 2021 14:00 PM)
+[E][ ] CS3103 lab (at: Sep 15 2021 12:00 PM)
 ____________________________________________________________

-data folder exists
+/data directory exists
 duke.txt exists
 Successfully wrote to the file.

 ```

 ### Find a task by keyword : `find`

-User type `find` and Duke output a list of tasks that contains the user input keyword.
+User type `find cs2113` and Duke output a list of tasks that contains the user input keyword `cs2113`.

 Example of usage:
 `find [TASK_KEYWORD]`